iwag/spring-boot-appengine-starter/README.md

 ```

-If application can run in appengine, we need appengine-web.xml in `src/main/webapp/WEB-INF/appengine-web.xml`
+To allow the application run in appengine, we need appengine-web.xml in `src/main/webapp/WEB-INF/appengine-web.xml`

 ```xml
 <?xml version="1.0" encoding="utf-8"?>